Documentation Index

 The following example represents costs from a specific AWS billing account or costs from a specific Azure subscription.Per-Resource Costs and Costs by Service

-Resource costs require bothprovider
+Resource costs require bothprovider and service in addition to the resource_id.

 Multiple Resource IDs